ciscodocs/ltrent-2008-clemea25/docs/lab6a_route_traffic_data_policy.md

 within its **Routing Information Base (RIB)**.

 **<font color="green">Notably, the SD-WAN Controller (vSmart) controller does not propagate these service routes to other WAN-Edge routers within the SD-WAN fabric</font>**.
-Instead, the service label, which is advertised in the service route to the SD-WAN Controller (vSmart), plays a crucial role.
+Instead, the service label, which is advertised by WAN-Edge router in the service route to the SD-WAN Controller (vSmart), plays a crucial role.
 If traffic destined for a particular vRoute needs to traverse a service, the SD-WAN Controller (vSmart) controller replaces the vRoute’s label with the service label.